 Benedictine University offers traditional undergraduate majors ranging from Graphics Arts and Design and Music to Biochemistry/Molecular Biology and Global Studies, and we are continually adding new programs like Business with Science Applications and Business Analytics to give our students the greatest chance for professional success and personal fulfillment.

-We also offer a range of adult and graduate programs, including a Master of Business Administration (M.B.A.) program that is ranked by Crain’s Chicago Business as the fifth largest in the Chicago area, and a Doctor of Philosophy (Ph.D.)/Doctor of Business Administration (D.B.A.) in Values-Driven Leadership that embraces and promotes ethical practice, social contribution and environmental impact.
+We also offer a range of adult and graduate programs, including a Master of Business Administration (M.B.A.) program that is ranked by Crain’s Chicago Business as the Sixth largest in the Chicago area, and a Doctor of Philosophy (Ph.D.)/Doctor of Business Administration (D.B.A.) in Values-Driven Leadership that embraces and promotes ethical practice, social contribution and environmental impact.